Rokkaku Yoshikata

-Life of struggle
+Biography

 The son of Rokkaku Sadayori, Yoshikata fought in many of the battles for control of the Kyoto area during this period.
 In 1549, he became allied with Hosokawa Harumoto against Miyoshi Chōkei, and succeeded his father as head of the family in 1552.
 After a number of victories against the Miyoshi, the tides turned; Yoshikata and his Hosokawa allies in service of the shōgun Ashikaga Yoshiteru began to experience a string of defeats.
 In 1558, the shōgun reconciled his differences with the Miyoshi clan, putting an end to the conflict.

 Seeing an opportunity, Azai Hisamasa of northern Ōmi invaded the Rokkaku territory.
 Defeated, the Azai clan was forced to become vassals to the Rokkaku.
-Yoshikata entered the Buddhist priesthood in 1559, passing on his status within the family to his son Rokkaku Yoshiharu, but remained active in the family's battles nevertheless.
+Yoshikata entered the Buddhist priesthood in 1559, passing on his status within the family to his son Rokkaku Yoshisuke, but remained active in the family's battles nevertheless.
 Yoshikata led his clan's forces to battle the following year against Azai Nagamasa, seeking to maintain his control over the Azai and their territory.
 He was sorely defeated in this, the battle of Norada, which marked the beginning of the decline of the Rokkaku clan.

 In 1563, one of their chief vassals, Gotō Katatoyo, killed someone inside Kannonji Castle (see Kannonji Disturbance).
 Distrust between the Rokkaku lords and their retainers reached the point that Yoshikata and his son were driven from the castle.
 They returned soon afterwards, however, through the mediation of Gamō Sadahide and Gamō Katahide.

 In 1565, the Rokkaku were again attacked by the Azai; and the invading forces were contained.

-Defeat

 In 1568, Oda Nobunaga, in the service of shōgun Ashikaga Yoshiaki, asked the Rokkaku to join his army, and was refused.
 Defeated in the ensuing battle, the Rokkaku were driven from their castle, settling in Kōka, their clan effectively eliminated as daimyō.

-In 1570, the Rokkaku were defeated by Shibata Katsuie at Chōkōji castle, and again at Bodaiji castle, eventually submitting to Nobunaga.
+In 1570, after Siege of Kanegasaki, the Rokkaku were defeated by Shibata Katsuie at Chōkōji castle, and again at Bodaiji castle, eventually submitting to Nobunaga.
 At Nobunaga's orders, Yoshikata was imprisoned in Ishibe castle, held by Sakuma Nobumori.
-He escaped four years later, fleeing to Shigaraki.
+He escaped four years later in 1574, fleeing to Shigaraki.
 There, he lived in seclusion, aiding local movements, and the Ishiyama Hongan-ji, against Nobunaga.

 Yoshikata died at the age of 77 in 1598.
 During his life, he studied archery under Yoshida Shigemasa, and began his own school of horsemanship, the Sasaki-ryū.